 - 1. Regents scholarships are awarded solely on the basis of academic excellence (GPA based on all pre-clinical hours attempted) and Nebraska residency. - 2.
-The remaining scholarships are awarded on the basis of academic excellence (GPA based on all pre-clinical hours attempted) and financial need, while abiding by all of the specific stipulations associated with each scholarship. - 3.
-After the scholarship funds are awarded, the information is sent to the CAHP ASA Office and the UNMC Financial Aid Office to be reviewed for compliance with UNMC scholarship guidelines. - 4.
-Scholarship notification letters are sent to the respective students following approval from the Financial Aid Office. - 5.
+Non-resident tuition scholarships are awarded on the basis of academic excellence (GPA based on all pre-clinical hours attempted), financial need and non-residency status. - 3.
+The remaining scholarships are awarded on the basis of academic excellence (GPA based on all pre-clinical hours attempted) and financial need, while abiding by all of the specific stipulations associated with each scholarship. - 4.
+After the scholarship funds are awarded, the information is sent to the CAHP ASA Office and the UNMC Financial Aid Office to be reviewed for compliance with UNMC scholarship guidelines. - 5.
+Scholarship notification letters are sent to the respective students following approval from the Financial Aid Office. - 6.
 If additional scholarships become available to the students, this committee will (1) notify the students as appropriate, and/or (2) will nominate students according to guidelines of respective scholarships.